jnand/cortland-guide/pages/install.md

 When prompted to create your account, use your **Level I** password, without a hint.

-!> Uncheck, "Allow my Apple ID to reset this password"
+!> Uncheck, "Allow my Apple ID to reset this password".

 ![User account](images/create-new-account.png)

-!> Moreover, when prompted regarding FilVault recovery and/or login opt to create recovery keys instead of an iCloud reset, and **Do Not** allow any users to "unlock the disk".
+!> Moreover, when prompted regarding FilVault and/or login recovery opt to create recovery keys instead of an iCloud reset, and **Do Not** allow any users to "unlock the disk".
 This will be important later on when we setup Yubikey MFA.
+Take note of the recovery key for storage in your keepass keychain once setup.

 Finish Apple's guided setup.